SegersIan/architecture-handbook/README.md

 Software Architecture focuses on any systems/domains defined in software.
 Usually these domains (I will start to use 'domain' more than system from now on) are mapped to business domains and capabilities.

-Software architecture followes *the 4 pillars** of architecture (see 3.).
+Software architecture follows **the 4 pillars** of architecture (see 3.).
 Let's have a look how the 4 pillars are implemented for software architecture.

 #### 4.1.
 Structure of the system